SeismicSoundLab/academic-kickstart/content/learningunits/4_humaninducedeqs/index.md

 ---
 title: 'Human-induced earthquakes and Energy'
-summary: Oklahoma (fracking wastewater) and The Geysers (geothermal)-- relation between earthquakes and energy production methods and climate change.
+summary: How do we cause earthquakes and what do the mean in the context of energy sources?
 tags:
 - Earthquakes
 - Sonification